jwtue/jw_watermark/README.md

 ## Restrictions

 Currently, only PNG watermarks have been tested, but JPG Watermarks may work as well.
-Support for SVG ist unknown.
+Support for SVG is unknown.

 Also, the ViewHelper will only apply watermarks to JPEG images, not any other image formats.

 ## Issues and feature requests

-Please report issues and request features at https://github.com/JW301/jw_watermark/issues.
+Please report issues and request features at https://github.com/jwtue/jw_watermark/issues.